bboygg/Testers-Delight/README.md

 ```
-This repository is made for giving delightful to all testers who struggle with testing.
+# Thanks to Testers and Developers who go through all difficulties with testing.
 ```

+---

 ![enteringQA](/images/enteringQA.gif)